Let’s talk about the different shades of blonde hair color!

 In this article, we’ll cover the different types of blonde hair, how to tell the difference between them all, and how to achieve the perfect blonde hair color!

-💡TIP: Pin this article on your Hair Color Ideas board so you can always come back to it later!
+💡TIP: Pin this article on your Hair Color Ideas board on Pinterest so you can always come back to it when you need to!

 Strawberry blonde is

-Flaxen blonde refers to blonde hair without any undertones.
-It should be light, but not white, and have no red, gold or brown.
+Flaxen blonde is a completely neutral blonde hair color… without any undertones or apparent highlights.
+It should be light, but not white, and shouldn’t contain any red, gold, or brown.

 6. Sandy Blonde

 Sandy blonde hair consists of cream-colored, hazel, or beige undertones… and should obviously look like white sand on a hot summer day.

 This neutral, yet cool shade of blonde is a fun variation of platinum blonde, infused with metallic, pearlescent hues.